Introduction: What Makes a Dog Breed Rare?

 Xoloitzcuintlis are extremely sensitive to heat and cold and are primarily indoor dogs.
 They are also prone to skin lacerations, especially in the heat, and need skin lotions and sunscreen to keep their skin healthy.
 They sweat through their skin, unlike other dogs, and therefore, do not pant as much as other dogs.

 Xolos are good with kids, but you should always supervise and educate kids to ensure they do not hurt this delicate dog.
-The lifespan of the breed is 12-15 years.
+The lifespan of this breed is 12-15 years.

 Lagotto Romagnolo (aka Romagna Water Dog)